 File your taxes online

 When you’re racing against the clock, every second counts.
 E-filing is the fastest way to get to the finish line. ezTaxReturn saves you time by only asking questions relevant to you.
 There are no forms and calculations to slow you down.
 Just ez tax returns.
-The best part is you may be able to file your federal return for FREE.
+The best part is you may be able to file a FREE simple federal return.
 Depending on where you live, you may just have to pay a small fee for your state return.

 Import last year’s data to speed up the process

 If you plan to use the same tax program you did last year, you can save time on your last-minute tax filing by using prior-year import.
-With the click of a button, last year’s information will be automatically transferred into this year’s return.
-You’ll just need to provide updated numbers.
+With the click of a button, last year’s information will be automatically transferred into this year’s return bringing you one step closer to your refund.

 Double-check your return